Skip to main content

 Hormonal contraceptives, particularly those containing the progestin drospirenone, are another treatment option for PMDD.
 They work by suppressing ovulation and stabilizing the hormonal fluctuations that trigger symptoms.
 Genetic insights can also help personalize this approach.
 The way a body processes both the synthetic hormones in contraceptives and its own endogenous hormones is influenced by genetics.

 Genes such as CYP3A4 and those coding for sex hormone-binding globulin (SHBG) affect how the body handles estrogens and progestins.
-PGx testing can provide information about variants that might increase the risk of like mood changes or, more seriously, blood clots.
+PGx testing can provide information about variants that might increase the risk of side effects like mood changes or, more seriously, blood clots.
 This information allows for a more informed risk-benefit discussion when selecting a hormonal therapy.

 How Can Genetic Testing Refine Mood and Anxiety Treatment?